 Symptoms of Sleep Apnea:

 - chronic tiredness

 - loud snoring

 Narcolepsy is a sleep disorder characterized by extreme tiredness, sleep paralysis, hallucinations, and episodes of involuntarily falling asleep throughout the day.
 The causes of this sleep disorder are unknown, but for some, it’s been found they may have low levels of the chemical hypocretin, which regulates your REM cycle and awakeness.
 It is also likely that genetics plays a role, even though the transferral rate from parent to child is 1%.

 Symptoms of Narcolepsy

-The most effective treatments for any forms of sleep disorders are through Biofeedback, Neurofeedback, and Clinical Hypnosis .
-These treatments are extremely effective in helping discover the root of the problem and then helping to address it by focusing on why sleep patterns are disrupted and how they can be refocused.
+To complement traditional medication and therapies, Elumind will provide you with therapies of Biofeedback, Neurofeedback, and Clinical Hypnosis.
+These treatments help identify the root of the problem and then aid by focusing on why sleep patterns are disrupted and how they can be refocused.

 - Neurofeedback helps to restore your natural sleep patterns through advanced qEEG technology and by directing brainwave activity.
 This will help to improve the natural transition of your central nervous system from a hyperactive state to a resting state.

 - Biofeedback therapy helps you to regulate and control your body’s own physiological functions so you can reduce the nervous excitability that’s getting in the way of your sleep.